Homemade Strawberry Short Cake Hat

 really wanted.
 I do recommend using Fabric.com.
 They are a

 reliable option for purchasing fabric.

 The amount of fabric I purchased is above each fabric sample.
+Unfortunately the strawberry fabric is no longer available, however I have shown a possible alternative.
 You can of course choose your own color and print to make your bonnet pattern.
-I happened to be making a strawberry shortcake costume.

 Step by Step:

 Step One: Making the Bonnet Pattern